 - Cannot add details, deadlines or tags to subtasks

-- Poor organizational management – no sorting by date, time or priority
+- Poor organizational management – everything is haywire on the Tasks app as there is no sorting feature with respect to date, time or priority

 Google Tasks is ideal for users who prefer working from their G-Suite without any external fringes or installations.
 Since Google Tasks is integrated with Google Calendar and your Gmail inbox, adding tasks with date and mail synchronization is no longer a tedious chore!
 But despite being available for use on all major platforms such as iOS, Android, Web and Chrome, it lacks in organizational capabilities.

 Google Tasks allows you to add tasks with details that can be edited out whenever you want.
 While you can add subtasks to each of your tasks, there is no option of adding a due date or high priority deadline to any of them.